arewhyaeenn/COMP_150_LAB_7_PILLARS_OF_OOP/README.md

 We have discussed **polymorphism** briefly with respect to the `+` operator in a previous lab.
 The `+` operator is used to denote a variety of operations depending on its surroundings; it performs concatenation on `String`s and addition on numerical primitives.
 In other words, the `+` operator has **multiple forms** or **multiple definitions**.
 The word "polymorphism" broken into its roots means "many forms".

-We have also discussed polymorphism in the context of overloading functions by creating multiple functions sharing an identifier to deal with different argument configurations.
+We have also discussed polymorphism in the context of overloading methods by creating multiple methods sharing an identifier to deal with different argument configurations.

 Finally, we have touched on polymorphism in the context of **class inheritance**; every class **inherits from** (or **extends**) the `Object` class, meaning: